 eth0 entry you will see

 10.0.0.177 which is the IP address of the Raspberry Pi.
 Keep in mind that your IP address may be different.

 10.0., it’s an internal address - that means you can get OUT to the Internet but you cannot have someone outside your home or network reach your Pi via the IP address.
 This is important if you want to have a webserver running on a Pi that outside people can reach.
 In general, its much safer to keep your Pi on an internal network.

-We have provided a general example of the steps performed to connect from an Android devide using RealVNC Viewer.
-Steps on other softwares or operating systems may be different, but they will ask for the same set of information.
+We have provided a general example of the steps performed to connect from an Android device using RealVNC Viewer.
+Steps on other software or operating systems may be different, but they will ask for the same set of information.

 Note: Your PC/smartphone needs to be on the same network that you Pi is connected to.